abpy/improved-sapling-tree-generator/README.md

 * 'Leaf Scale Taper' and 'Leaf Scale Variation' to control leaf scale along branch and random variation in scale

 ######notes
-'leaf bend' seams to be broken and probably shouldn't be used, it may be removed soon
+'leaf bend' seems to be broken and probably shouldn't be used, it may be removed soon